gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 It claims something narrower and more useful:

-- there is likely a missing layer below current architectural surface tweaks,
+- there is likely a missing layer below current architectural surface tweaks
-- that layer has identifiable functions,
+- that layer has identifiable functions
-- present failures already point toward those missing functions,
+- present failures already point toward those missing functions
+- bounded prototype logic can now be run against some of those functions
-- and the first step is to define and test them rigorously.
+- and the first step is to define and test them rigorously

 ---